Per/Forming Futures: Investigating Artistic Doctorates in Dance and Performance

 As an international gathering we seek to facilitate the building of global networks, generating opportunities for the development of best practices in the undertaking and delivery of the Artistic Doctorate.

-In addition, we will host a showcase and exhibition of artistic research emerging from current or completed doctorates.
-This practice may take the form of live performance, workshop, audio/visuals or artifacts.
+In addition, we will host a showcase of artistic research emerging from current or completed doctorates.
+This practice will be presented live and in audio/visual formats.

 Proposal deadline: September 21th 2018